A resource theoretical unification of Mpemba effects: classical and quantum: The symmetry Mpemba effect

 Conversely, it has been shown that any \gls{CPTP} map that respects this covariance condition can be realized via \cref{eq:dilation}, using a $\mathrm{G}$-invariant unitary $\hat{T}$, and a $\mathrm{G}$-invariant state $\hat\pi_e$ \cite{Keyl1999, Marvian_thesis}\footnote{This is sometimes known as covariant Stinespring dilation theorem}.
 Therefore, while the global evolution is a $\mathrm{G}$-invariant unitary transformation, the dynamics of the reduced state of the system is governed by a $\mathrm{G}$-covariant CPTP map.
 As a result, the asymmetry (i.e., symmetry breaking) with respect to the group $\mathrm{G}$ can decrease.
 This can be quantified by means of the asymmetry monotones $M$, i.e. functions satisfying

 for any $\mathrm{G}$-covariant $\mathcal{E}$ map.
 Hence, while for open systems the presence of symmetry does not imply conservation laws, that is, Noether's theorem is not applicable, asymmetry monotones still capture non-trivial implications of symmetries~\cite{Marvian2014}.
-In generic open system dynamics that respect the symmetry, the asymmetry (symmetry-breaking) in the initial state decreases, although the complete restoration of the symmetry is not apriori guaranteed~\footnote{A broad class of maps that are guaranteed to restore a symmetry consists of quantum Markov processes with a fixed point, as shown in Ref.~\cite{Frigerio1978}.
-However, non-Markovian examples also exist, such as spin star systems~\cite{Breuer2004}.}.
+In generic open system dynamics that respect the symmetry, the asymmetry (symmetry-breaking) in the initial state decreases, although the complete restoration of the symmetry is not a priori guaranteed.
+A broad class of maps that are guaranteed to restore a symmetry consists of quantum Markov processes with a fixed point, as shown in Ref.~\cite{Frigerio1978}.
+However, non-Markovian examples also exist, such as spin star systems~\cite{Breuer2004}.
 In the special case of closed system dynamics, the presence of symmetry implies the conservation of all asymmetry monotones.
-That is, for any $\mathrm{G}$-invariant unitary $\hat{T}$, $M(\hat{T}\hat\rho \hat{T}^\dagger)=M(\hat\rho)$: in this regime, no asymmetry can be created or destroyed.
+That is, for any $\mathrm{G}$-invariant unitary $\hat{T}$, $M(\hat{T}\hat\rho\, \hat{T}^\dagger)=M(\hat\rho)$: in this regime, no asymmetry can be created or destroyed.
 To observe Mpemba effects, thus one clearly needs to consider $\mathrm{G}$-covariant maps, i.e. systems interacting with environments.\\

-When the symmetry group $\mathrm{G}$ is the one-parameter group of time translations generated by the system Hamiltonian $\hat H_s$, in the set of $\mathrm{G}$‑covariant (also called phase‑covariant) maps.
+When $G$ is the one-parameter group of time translations generated by the system Hamiltonian $\hat H_s$ the free operations become the set of $G$-covariant (also called phase-covariant) maps.
 An example of such maps is the \gls{TO}, defined in \cref{sec:resource_athermality}.
 The notion of energetic coherence in quantum thermodynamics, that is, superpositions of states with different energies, can be understood as asymmetry with respect to time translations \cite{Marvian2014b, Lostaglio2015, Marvian2016}.
 Note that although asymmetry under time translations is globally conserved under general energy-conserving unitaries, the reduced map can still dephase in the energy basis, effectively restoring the symmetry by erasing coherence (see \cref{sec:example:mpemba:like:open_systems} for further discussion).
+In the open systems literature, the covariance condition is often referred to as weak symmetry, to distinguish it from a stronger notion, known as strong symmetry ~\cite{Buča2012, Albert2014}, in which all the Kraus operators of the channel are $\mathrm{G}$-invariant (i.e., commute with the group action)~\footnote{ For channels with multiple Kraus operators, the requirement of $\mathrm{G}$-invariance (\cref{eq:G:invariant}) must hold for each Kraus element individually.
+Equivalently, one can demand that the Lindblad generator be unchanged under independent left- and right-unitary twists,